JohnEarnest/Mako/docs/makoBasics.md

 The first two tokens are numbers, so they push their values onto the stack.
 The word `+` consumes the top two elements of the stack, adds them, and leaves the result on the stack.
 If you've ever used an RPN calculator, this kind of postfix math will seem pretty familiar.

-Maker provides the following words without the use of any library, and all but the last two map directly to a single MakoVM bytecode:
+Maker provides the following words without the use of any library, and all but the last two map directly to a single MakoVM instruction:

 - `+` (addition)
 - `-` (subtraction)